davichano/cargofive/README.md

 To run the Vue.js app locally, follow these instructions:

 1. Open a terminal or command prompt.
-2. Navigate to the root directory of the Vue.js app.
+2. Navigate to the project directory.
 3. Run the following command to install the dependencies:

 ```bash